The Marijuana Control, Legalization and Revenue Act of 2016

 (10) Specify standard forms for reporting financial conditions, results of operations, and other relevant financial information.

-(11) Formulate a uniform code of accounts and accounting classifications to ensure consistency, comparability, and effective disclosure of financial information.
+(11) Ensure a uniform code of accounts and accounting classifications to ensure consistency, comparability, and effective disclosure of financial information.

 (13) Regulate, limit, or otherwise restrict any activity that is related to the conduct of cannabis Business, including to but not limited to, cultivation, processing, transportation, destruction, storage and sales of cannabis, consistent with the purposes of this division.